TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Introduction

-Next, we analyze register implementability under a stronger failure model, $\diamond k$, where the $\F$ failure threshold $k$ is only guaranteed to hold from some a priori unknown time $t \ge 0$.
-Since under $\diamond k$, all replicas can simultaneously crash and restart with their state rolled back, no implementation of a register with non-trivial safety properties can guarantee wait freedom in all executions.
-We therefore, only require wait freedom to hold \emph{conditionally} in executions where either the threshold $k$ holds from the beginning, or not too many replicas can become unavailable at any given time.
+\subparagraph*{Dynamic failure models.} For the dynamic failure models, we first show that no implementation of a single-writer/single-reader (SWSR) safe register can use fewer than $\ndown + \ncrash + 1$ replicas, where $\ndown$ bounds the number of replicas that either crash permanently or never stop crashing and recovering, and $\ncrash\ge \ndown$ bounds the number of replicas that crash at least once.
+While it is well-known that no register implementation can exist without a majority of replicas being eventually up ($n \ge 2\ndown + 1$), our result further refines this lower bound for the case when $\ncrash > \ndown$.

-For the lower bound, we show that no $\diamond k$-tolerant implementation of an SWSR safe register can use less than $2k + b + 1$ replicas even if wait freedom is only required to hold in executions where the threshold $k$ holds at all times.
-For the matching upper bound, we give an $\diamond k$-tolerant implementation (algorithm $\D$) of an MWMR atomic register using $n \ge 2k + b + 1$ replicas, which is conditionally wait-free, and achieves optimal time complexity in failure-free executions.
+For a matching upper bound, we propose an algorithm, called $\algname$, that implements an MWMR atomic register using $n \ge \ndown + \ncrash + 1$ replicas.
+The algorithm is always safe and is wait-free in executions where: $n-\ndown$ replicas eventually stop crashing; and either replicas do not crash too often or $n-\ncrash$ replicas never crash at all.
+Unlike in the static model, these conditions place no restrictions on the number of replicas that can roll back.
+The algorithm is parameterized by $\ndown$, but is unaware of $\ncrash$.
+It achieves the optimal time complexity of $4$ message delays for both writes and reads in failure-free executions.

-The most interesting ingredient of algorithm $\D$ is a novel distributed recovery protocol that enables crashed replicas to rebuild their state and become fully operational upon restart.
-As we explain in \S\ref{sec:ccq-basics}, implementing recovery correctly is nontrivial, and in particular, a naive approach of simply querying a read quorum and adopting the state of the most up-to-date replica is fundamentally unsafe.
+The most interesting ingredient of $\algname$ is a novel distributed recovery protocol that enables crashed replicas to rebuild their state and become fully operational upon restart.
+As we explain in \S\ref{sec:algo2plus}, implementing recovery correctly is nontrivial: a naive approach of simply querying a read quorum and adopting the state of the most up-to-date replica is fundamentally unsafe~\cite{michael2017recovering}.
 In fact, as we discovered in this work, some of the prior recoverable register implementations suffer from nontrivial safety bugs~\cite{DBLP:journals/talg/GuerraouiLPP08,DBLP:conf/ndss/DinisD023} (\S\ref{sec:related}).
 Others do not guarantee liveness~\cite{203712,DBLP:conf/ccs/0005DNRZ22}, or require trusted hardware-based primitives such as persistent monotonic counters~\cite{replacement,michael2017recovering}.
-In contrast, our algorithm $\D$ provides a self-contained, recoverable and rollback-resilient construction of a read/write register with well-defined correctness guarantees, thus resolving this long-standing problem.
+In contrast, our $\algname$ algorithm provides what we believe is the first self-contained and rollback-resilient construction of a read/write register under dynamic failure models.